UBCSailbot/software-quiz/README.md

 - Even though the functions are defined in C++ (`.cpp`) files, you can use standard C syntax in them without issue
 - This repository includes the [CuTest](https://github.com/ennorehling/cutest) unit test framework because it is simple and supports both C and C++
-    - Alternatively you can use [GoogleTest](https://github.com/google/googletest), which is what our Kernel team uses, but you would have to figure out how to compile, run, and pass the continuous integration tests yourself
+    - Alternatively you can use [GoogleTest](https://github.com/google/googletest), which is what our Network Systems team uses, but you would have to figure out how to compile, run, and pass the continuous integration tests yourself

 #### C/C++ Compile and Run Instructions